 10th – Tesco Free From Cinnamon Swirl

-After years of staring longingly at the endless array of gluten-filled pastries at all manner of events over my lifetime, finally we’re getting a serious selection of gluten free options!
+After years of staring longingly at the endless array of gluten-filled pastries at all manner of events over my lifetime, finally we’re getting a serious selection of gluten free pastry options hitting the shelves!

 2019 really has been the year for gluten free pastries, with practically all of the major supermarkets jumping on the bandwagon.

 This cinnamon swirl was a fairly late edition to the market, but it makes a worthy appearance in my top ten.
 Cinnamon is one of my all time favourite flavours and this pastry is simple and delicious.